sbeliakou/linux-lab/module 19. Working with Cron Jobs/README.md

 ## Prerequizites
 1. Make sure you have `cronie` package installed on the system
-2. Make sure cron service is enabled and running
+2. Make sure crond service is enabled and running

 ## Tasks for Self-checking